devsim/devsim_tests_linux_aarch64/README.md

 Results are sensitive to the CPU and system libraries that may be installed in your Linux distribution.

-All tests pass on Amazon Linux 2023  running in a docker image on an Amazon AWS t4g.large instance.
+All tests pass in a Ubuntu latest image running in a docker image on an macOS M2 laptop.

 Trial run from a Anaconda Python environment:
 ```